 There are always difficulties to be encountered and dealt with when it comes to prepping.
-While some problems can be overcome rather easily, there are some that can prove deceptive and can lead to disaster.
-Many of these problems do not stand out at first and they occur when is too late to do something about it while others develop right under your nose.
-There are 6 deadly mistakes that can happen to anyone.
+While some problems can be overcome rather quickly, there are some that can prove deceptive and can lead to disaster.
+Many of these issues do not stand out at first, and they occur when is too late to do something about it while others develop right under your nose.
+These 6 deadly mistakes can happen to anyone.
 It’s better to be aware of them, rather than facing them.

-For every prepper there are 3 major steps when it comes to preparedness:
+For every prepper there are three significant steps when it comes to preparedness:

 - Gathering knowledge about how to survive in various conditions and environments.

-- Acquiring “Intel” about their community in order to see who is trustworthy (family and friends).
+- Acquiring “Intel” about their community to see who is trustworthy (family and friends).
 You can’t be really sure of people when disaster strikes.

 These problems can arise at any time, but they mostly happen when you lose vigilance.
 They occur when you are far too sure, you are doing things right.

 The first mistake a prepper can make is mishandling food.